bahrus/per-each/README.md

 What we've seen above is that there is a certain amount of ceremony required to define the custom elements that are needed for per-each to be able to work.
 If *per-each* is used frequently, it is advisable to use a helper library to reduce the boilerplate necessary, and the demos in this package do use such a helper library, which builds on [trans-rendering](https://github.com/bahrus/trans-render/wiki/V.--Mount%E2%80%90observing-transforms).

-## Getting xform from custom elements
-Use lcXform prop

 ## Referencing the count